 It’s not fast, but is simple.
 Creating a beautiful piece of furniture with chalk paint requires several stages.
 There is painting, sealing, waxing, and buffing involved, which need drying time.
 Chalk paint can be applied to any surface, so skip priming!
 Be sure you have plenty of time and patience.
 Rome wasn’t built in a day and neither is stunning furniture.

 It’s not cheap.
-When compared with other basic latex paint, chalkboard paint might cause a little bit of sticker shock.
+When compared with other basic latex paint, chalk paint might cause a little bit of sticker shock.
 Between $30-$45 per quart is significantly higher than regular paint.
-This makes chalkboard paint more of an investment, but it will definitely pay off in pride, beauty and durability.
+This makes chalk paint more of an investment, but it will definitely pay off in pride, beauty and durability.
 If you want to save more money, check out my recipe for chalk paint: DIY Furniture Paint Recipe

 Start out clean.
 Some of the best refinished pieces are those found in attic, garages, or antique stores.
 Unfortunately, these type of old pieces are also covered in decades of dust and dirt.
-Because chalkboard paint doesn’t require sanding or priming, (although I still do both of these thing) the surface needs to be as clean as possible.
+Chalk paint doesn’t require sanding or priming, (although I still do both of these thing) the surface needs to be as clean as possible.
 This means using plenty of soap, warm water, and a good scrub brush.
 After cleaning, you’ll need to let the piece dry completely, which may take a couple of days.

 You’ll need two coats, maybe three.
 The miracle of chalk paint is that it is forgiving, and as it dries, brush strokes literally disappear.
 This gives you that smooth, matte, professional finish.
 However, you will most definitely need two coats of paint.
 This is usually sufficient, unless you have a dark spot you’re trying to cover up when you might need three coats.
 Don’t go overboard, more coats will not help the situation.